It was in the middle of August, and I was getting ready for first grade.

 Then I grabbed my lunch bag, winked at Tit, gave her friends an evil grin, and asked if anybody else wanted what Tit got.
 While they all looked down at the sidewalk, I roughly elbowed my way through the girls and strutted the rest of the way to school.

 We both got called into the principal’s office, and when nobody but Tit was looking, I imitated one of those nasty rats from our shoebox, and put my two hands up like claws, and gave her a creepy bucktooth face.
 And from what I could tell, Tit was scared titless.

 When Mem came to get me at school, she wanted an explanation for why I beat up “Barbara.”
 I told her all about the Tit taunts, and how I was going to shove her tits down her titty mouth.
 My dirty words mortified Mem, so we stopped at the church on the way home, where she ordered me to recite the Lord’s Prayer five times.
 I knew Mem was more worried than mad, though, because she didn’t threaten to wash my mouth out with soap.

 That night Mem and Mom spoke together in French to figure out what the hell they were going to do.
 I knew they used the swear word because Mem said in French, “enfer.”

 Mem told Mom she was horrified at my violent actions and words.
 And Mom told Mem she was worried I was going to take after my father’s side of the family, and that was yet another reason why we had to get Mere Germaine back.

-That night, as I laid in Mem’s bed, I wasn’t obsessing about the rats or the mice or the cockroaches.
+That night, as I laid in Mem’s bed, I wasn’t obsessing about the rats, the mice, the poison, or the cockroaches.
 I was happily and busily conjuring up all sorts of ideas for how I was going to torture Tit.